 3. Does it kill germs?

-Look for a cleaner that doubles up, removing stinky odours as well as descaling, cleaning, and helping to protect plastic inner workings and the drum itself makes sense.
+Look for a cleaner that works over time.
+Removing stinky odours, descaling, cleaning, and helping to protect plastic inner workings and the drum itself makes sense.
 But some solutions are antibacterial, too, killing germs at the same time, while others can also be used to clean a dishwasher.